-I found that so many blog were full of things that didn't really apply to this side of the world so I've left out all of the what I call "Americanisums" and made it a little more Antipodean.
+I found that so many blogs were full of things that didn't really apply to this side of the world, so I've left out all of the what I call "Americanisms" and made it a little more Antipodean.

 If I've forgotten something please do let me know!
 I hope this is helpful!

 Sit down with your partner and decide on 3 things each that are really really important to each of you, keep these in mind when making the big decisions.

 This is also a good time to chat about what you expect from each other during this time, who will do what and how you will make the big decisions.

 Choose what time of year your wedding will take place (consider how this will influence friends’ and families’ availability and the type of venue you can select).